KhrystynaDubovyk/tmp/NNNN-ATF-Test-scripts-improvements.md

 - etc.

 ### Updating of existing scrips
-Existing scripts needs to be updated in order to follow template and new structure.
+Update existing scripts according to template and new structure.
-Can be done step by step depending on priority.
+This can be done step by step depending on priority.

 ## Impact on existing code
 Huge impact on existing automated test scripts.